kinbiko/dotfiles/README.md

 1. Install the pretty font that's defined in the alacritty config: `brew tap homebrew/cask-fonts;brew install font-hack-nerd-font`
 1. `brew install alacritty` so you can continue with a good terminal.
 1. `brew install fzf` and run `/usr/local/opt/fzf/install` and answer yes to auto-completion and key bindings, but no to updating shell config files.
-1. Install these other programs from `brew`: `bat ctags diff-so-fancy fpp jq gh go neovim the_silver_searcher tmux tree up wget zenith node docker google-cloud-sdk postman`
+1. Install these other programs from `brew`: `bat ctags diff-so-fancy fpp jq gh go lazygit neovim the_silver_searcher tmux tree up wget zenith node docker google-cloud-sdk postman`
 1. Install `prettier` from npm: `npm install -g prettier`
 1. Run `compaudit | xargs chmod g-w` to ensure you have access to the completion files that were created in the previous step.
 1. neovim: